KQLCafe/kqlcafecommunity/README.md

 # KQL Cafe Community Querries

-This repo contains KQL queries shared by the KQL Cafe community.
+This repo contains KQL querries shared by the KQL Cafe community.

 ## How to contribute